 By Anna Sekula Posted April 8, 2011, 1:45 PM EDT

-NEW YORK Sporting a tropical motif established by huts topped with thatched roofs, palm trees, and wooden signs hanging from rope, west Chelsea event space Pier Sixty was the site for Dress for Success Worldwide's gala on April 5.
+Sporting a tropical motif established by huts topped with thatched roofs, palm trees, and wooden signs hanging from rope, west Chelsea event space Pier Sixty was the site for Dress for Success Worldwide's gala on April 5.
 The warm-weather look—which extended to guests, with a “beach chic” dress code—was conceived by makeup artist Bobbi Brown and fellow event co-chair Maureen Case, Estée Lauder's president of specialty brands; the theme fit with the limited-edition scarf designed by Brown for the female-focused nonprofit.
 Brown and the creative team at Bobbi Brown Cosmetics helped plan and execute the fund-raiser, collaborating with the crew at Dress for Success, led by director of special events Jill Pall.

 A crowd of 1,000 attendees turned out—the tickets sold out the week before—for the “Something to Share” gala, which recognized 16 women from its career development program and honored Dress Barn, Ogilvy & Mather, and Goldman Sachs' “10,000 Women” initiative for their support of Dress for Success.